BlueprintFramework/framework/SECURITY.md

 ### Supported Versions

 `BlueprintFramework/web` has a list of [supported versions](https://blueprint.zip/docs/?page=about/Changelog).
-Only the latest version of the framework is able to receive rapid security updates as of right now.
+As of right now, only the latest version of the framework is able to receive rapid security updates.

 ### Reporting a Vulnerability